couchbaselabs/sdk-rfcs/rfc/0008-datastructures.md

 #### Document Too Big

 If a document becomes too big the current behavior should be to propagate the exception.
-In the future it may be possible to add BigList or BigMap implementations which would span multiple documents, however such implementations may not be entirely “free”.
+In the future it may be possible to add BigList or BigMap implementations which would span multiple documents, however such implementations may not be entirely "free".

 ## Subdocument Method Renaming/Aliasing

 For SDKs which do not support the magic wrapping of native data types, data structures can still be implemented at a conceptual level by renaming sub-document API methods.
 The methods will follow the naming convention of ObjectVerb.
 This will let users intuitively know which methods are available on which data types.

-The return types for all these methods should be of the normal ‘Document’ return type, or something that functions similarly to it.
-It would be nice if we had a specific return type called ‘Document Fragment’.
-However that name is already reserved for a collection of ‘document fragments’.
+The return types for all these methods should be of the normal 'Document' return type, or something that functions similarly to it.
+It would be nice if we had a specific return type called 'Document Fragment'.
+However that name is already reserved for a collection of 'document fragments'.
 The different name would just be for clarification, anyway.

 Note that in this situation some primitive methods may need to be duplicated multiple times, one for each datatype.
 For example, Remove may have a ListRemove and DictRemove variant.